March 25, 2024

 3. Charging.
 Once the charger and vehicle are ready, charging starts.
 At this point, the charger is delivering power to the vehicle.

-4. (sometimes) SuspendedEV or SuspendedEVSE.
+4. (Sometimes) SuspendedEV or SuspendedEVSE.
 The charger or the vehicle may request that charging is suspended depending on various power management settings.

 5. Finishing.
 Once either the charger or the vehicle decides that charging is completed, the port transitions into this status.